mindkin/hourfleet/docs/screens.md

-> &ast Hourfleet is under constant revision, and sometime we're a bit behind updateing these images with the latest versions.
+> &ast; Hourfleet is under constant revision, and sometime we're a bit behind updateing these images with the latest versions.